Fukushū o Koinegau Saikyō Yūsha wa: Targets

 Brother-in-law to Raul via marriage to his sister, Claire Evans.
-He often goes about town voicing his hatred of the Former Hero while crying his heart out to anyone who will listen, often getting hand-outs of sympathy for it in return.
+He often goes about town voicing his hatred of the Former Hero while crying his heart out to anyone who will listen, often getting handouts of sympathy in return.
 In truth, Ross was a scheming marriage embezzler who repeatedly conned many a waiting bride-to-be out of their valuables to feed himself.

 While not taking a direct part in Raul's downfall, he gladly abandoned his recent mark, while Claire was heavy with child no less, to be violated by the corrupt clergymen of the church while he was shaked-up with another strumpet at the time of her deathly cries.
 As if a show of further selfishness, he teamed up with the National Mages to kill the revived Dark Hero for more outstanding status accolades by sacrificing the few remaining loyalists in the kingdom for their black magic rituals.
-People who trusted him to lead their charge against the fanatics of Raul.
+People who trusted him to lead their charge against Raul's fanatics.

 He would meet his end by the hero turned divine, showing him how his pettiness and conniving murdered the only person who truly loved him.
 Being stuck with an illusion of she whose faith Bernard had betrayed twice over after the revelation of his true self was revealed, Raul would leave him crying over his loss till the day he dies.